Planning a holiday? We answer your top questions about holidays for people with a disability.

 2) What kind of holiday can I book?

-Of course, there is a huge range of disability holidays you can choose from: beach adventures, relaxing getaways, city escapes, countryside excursions or more extreme adventures along with many more ideas.
+Of course, there are a huge range of disability holidays you can choose from: beach adventures, relaxing getaways, city escapes, countryside excursions or more extreme adventures along with many more ideas.
 People living with disabilities may feel anxious about the kind of holiday options available.
 Especially about getting the support they need when they are away from the creature comforts of home and their familiar local area and haunts.

 But with so many fantastic facilities available to you, and the right support team in place, you can explore the world in a way that feels fun, exciting and comfortable to you.